Market research glossary

 Observation room

 An observation room is usually present within a market research facility.
-Used during in-person research methods, such as focus groups or usability testing sessions, the room is often set up with a one-way mirror and audiovisual equipment so that clients and researchers can observe participants’ behaviour and interactions with products and each other.
+Used during in-person research methods, such as Focus groups or Usability testing sessions, the room is often set up with a One-way mirror and audiovisual equipment so that clients and researchers can observe participants’ behaviour and interactions with products and each other.
 The benefits of this discreet observation style include being able to observe the natural behaviour of participants without disturbing their real-time interactions or subliminally influencing participants taking part in research.

 One-way mirror